Kristina01111000/Drws_site/README.md

 - does he still want seperators now that the page is smaller?
 - need to figure out the wordage of the challenge page to get people to sign up
 - need to set up email
+- should add asection with 30 day challenge content on promo page